fhamonic/gecot/README.md

 Run the installer named "Gecot-1.0-win64.msi".

+The command "gecot_optimze" is now available in the terminal.

 ## Linux

-For Linux, extract the precompiled binaries contained in "Gecot-1.0-Linux.tar.gz".
+Extract the precompiled binaries contained in "Gecot-1.0-Linux.tar.gz".

+    tar -xzf Gecot-1.0-Linux.tar.gz

-The main executable is under "bin/gecot_optimize".
+The "gecot_optimize" executable is under "Gecot-1.0-Linux/bin/".

+To use the mip and prep_mip algorithms, you will need to instal Cbc with the following command (Ubuntu) :

+    apt install coinor-cbc

 ## Otherwise

-Here is a Docker container for running GECOT : https://github.com/fhamonic/gecot_docker
+Here is a Docker container for running GECOT anywhere : https://github.com/fhamonic/gecot_docker

 # Usage